ministryofjustice/moj-frontend/docs/accessibility.md

 This accessibility statement applies to the MOJ Design System documentation website.

-This website is run by Justice Digital, an MOJ service area.
+This website is run by Justice Digital.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts using browser or device settings
 - zoom in up to 400% without the text spilling off the screen